aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 - With the key `"analysis"`, the user needs to change the objective function to `"mga"`.
 - `"file"` sets the file name from which the values must be read.
 - `"default_opt"` is a list of ones with a length equal to the number of iterations of Random MGA the user wants to perform.
+- `"EnergySystem"`: in order to respect the carbon budget and not use the the `price_carbon_emissions_budget_overshoot` due to the allowed increase total cost, is has been formualated an extra constraint to ensure the last year of the optimization the carbon overshoot is zero.
+That is why, the user can specify an `attributes_mga` file for the MGA iteration, with `price_carbon_emissions_budget_overshoot` default value set to `inf`.

 For each defined scenario, it is fundamental to have a corresponding `.json` file inside the `modeling_to_generate_alternatives` folder.